David Ochterlony Dyce Sombre: Escape, medical reports and death

-In September that year, David escaped his guards and fled to France, where an attempt to have him extradited failed.
+In September of that year, David escaped his guards and fled to France, where an attempt to have him extradited failed.
 Doctors all over Europe examined him and found he was perfectly sane, but his attempts to reverse the judgement were brushed aside.
-He managed to obtain part of his estate with an allowance of 4,000 pounds deducted for his wife.
+He managed to obtain part of his estate with an allowance of £4,000 deducted for his wife.
 Meanwhile, he travelled from one end of Europe to the other.
 Finally, with a change of Government, there seemed a chance of success.
 He returned to England with indemnity from arrest, but a few days before the case was due to be heard he died suddenly in excruciating agony from a septic foot on 1 July 1851.

 He was buried at once in an unmarked grave, which has not been touched since, yet his body was also returned to India to be buried in Sardhana.
-His will providing for the establishment of a school in Sardhana was contested by his estranged wife, whom he had disinherited, on the grounds that he was still insane.
-She won the case sometime around 1856, and became the richest woman in England.

-Later on, she was also known as Lady Forester, through her marriage to George Weld-Forester, 3rd Baron Forester on 8 November 1862.
+His will, which provided for the establishment of a school in Sardhana, was contested by his estranged wife, whom he had disinherited, on the grounds that he was still insane.
+She won the case sometime around 1856.
+Later on, she also became known as Lady Forester, through her marriage to George Weld-Forester, 3rd Baron Forester on 8 November 1862.
 The former Mrs Dyce Sombre died childless in 1893, and her fortune presumably passed to the Weld-Forester family.